There has been a lot of rumors regarding links in the last year or so.

 A lot of it still revolves around different guest activities and creating content that is currently popular.

 If we do not see any significant change in Google’s algorithms, there is a good chance that most innovations in the forthcoming period will be limited to content trends.

 In other words, you might get a competitive edge if you’re able to create something innovative.

 Honestly, I wouldn’t be surprised if there is no new white hat link building techniques in the next year or more.

 My advise to you in to never stop learning about how search engines work.

 That’s really easy of you know the best SEO resources to start with.

-Given how Google is slowly placing emphasis on user engagement, SEO experts may completely disregard (or at least pay less attention) getting links from high authority websites and focus on increasing their audience engagement instead.
+Given how Google is slowly placing emphasis on user engagement, SEO and marketing experts may completely disregard (or at least pay less attention) getting links from high authority websites and focus on increasing their audience engagement instead.

 Which legit white hat link building techniques are you using in 2017?
 What are your results?
 Add me in Facebook or Twitter and tell me about your biggest struggles.